yatharth/quoterot/README.md

 * `npm run deploy` to deploy to AWS.
 * `npm run destroy` to tear down whatever has been created.

+You can run with specific stacks!
+In this case . . .
+TODO: blah

 ### Testing locally